myntea/swoop-website/index.md

         but fundamentally the desire for clarity of communications, simplified workflow, improved collaboration, automated processes
         and relevant notifications are common across all sectors, regardless of the business you are in.
-We would love to introduce you to our co.lateral technology and match the capabilities of the system to the needs of your organisation.
+We would love to introduce you to our <strong>co.lateral</strong> technology and match the capabilities of the system to the needs of your organisation.

   - title: BESPOKE SOLUTIONS.